TN Visas for NAFTA Professionals

 You do have to get a NAFTA professional visa if you are a Canadian citizen residing in a third country (not Canada or the U.S.) and have a non-Canadian spouse or children, and if you plan to enter the U.S. as a NAFTA professional with your family members.
 If you do not have this visa, your spouse and children cannot apply for derivative TD nonimmigrant visas.

-Requirements for Mexican Citizens Who Need TN-2 Visas
+Requirements For Mexican Citizens Who Need TN-2 Visas

 If you’re a Mexican citizen, you must obtain a visa prior to your arrival in the United States.
 You should apply for a TN-2 visa at a U.S. embassy or consulate in Mexico.
+You’ll need to submit Form DS-160, which is a nonimmigrant visa application, as well as other paperwork and documentation, which includes:

 Can Your Family Accompany You to the U.S. if You Have a TN Visa?